GuduleLapointe/Gudz-Teleport-Board-2/README.md

 The destination list can be set by 3 ways
- - from an external website: put the URL in prim description
+ - from an external website: put the URL in prim description (only the first 2048 bytes will be loaded)
  - from a specific notecard: put "card://CardName" in the description
  - fallback if none of the two first method: read the first notecard found.